 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As noted below as a critical audit matter and more fully described in Note 1, the Company has (i) incurred significant losses since inception, (ii) has an accumulated deficit of approximately \$29.4 million as of December 31, 2021 and (iii) needs to raise substantial amounts of additional funds to meet its obligations as well as afford it time to develop profitable operations.
+As discussed in Note 1, the Company has (i) incurred significant losses since inception, (ii) has an accumulated deficit of approximately \$32.0 million as of December 31, 2022 and (iii) needs to raise substantial amounts of additional funds to meet its obligations as well as afford it time to develop profitable operations.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.